lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 So we found a group of order 357 satisfying our designated property.
 Let us have a look at that group:

 ~~~
-gap> StructureDescription( SmallGroup(357,1));
+AvgOrdOfGroup( SmallGroup(357,1)); StructureDescription( SmallGroup(357,1));
+65
 "C17 x (C7 : C3)"
 ~~~
 {: .source}

-Our next goal is to make our function as flexible and user friendly as possible.
+Our next goal is to make our function as flexible and as user friendly as possible.
 To begin with, we modify `TestOneOrder`.

 Firstly, we are going to make `TestOneOrder` variadic, i.e. it may accept two or more arguments.
 We will set 2 as minimum number of arguments, the first two being `f` and `n`, as we need to know a testing function `f` as well as the order `n` we want to check.
-We additionally allow for optional arguments that will be storedi in the list `r`, indicated by `r..` in the code below.
-The entries of `r` represent the indentifying number number of the first and last small group of order `n` we want to check.
+We additionally allow for optional arguments that will be stored in the list `r`, indicated by `r..` in the code below.
+The entries of `r` represent the indentifying number of the first and last small group of order `n` we want to check.
 By default these numbers are equal to `1` and `NrSmallGroups(n)`.
 Because of these modifications we have to validate our input and return user-friendly error messages in case of a wrong input.